 Practical Exercises: These are assessment of practical skills done during a practical activity where learners are required to plan, and carry out investigations, collect, report on and analyse information.
-Questions regarding the interpretation of sources (information) should be formulated along the specifications of Assessment Objectives A and B. Exercises should be kept short (10-20 marks).
-At least 3 exercises should be done per term.
+Questions regarding the interpretation of sources (information) should be formulated along the specifications of Assessment Objectives A and B. Exercises should be kept short (15 marks).
+At least two (2) exercises should be done per term.
 The marks should be rounded to thirty (30) at the end of a term.

 Projects: A project is a longer assignment than a practical exercise and gives learners an opportunity to complete an investigation into one of the themes/topics outlined in the syllabus.
 This type of investigation will enable the teacher and learner to pursue a topic in greater depth and in a more lively and creative way than possible with short discrete practical exercises.
 A project can be done by learners as individuals and groups, in or outside the classroom.
 The teacher should monitor and guide learners throughout the process.
-At the end of the year, the project mark will be rounded to ten (10) marks.
 All assessment objectives will be assessed in a project.
 It is vital that learners know the assessment criteria before embarking on a project.
+Three (3) projects should be completed annually (one each term) in grade 8&9 and two (2) projects in grade 10 (one project in term 1 and one in term 2).
+At the end of the year, the project mark should be rounded to ten (10) marks.
+Assessment criteria on page 7 can be adapted and used.

-Tests: This assesses learners' level of understanding of historical concepts and mastery of skills.
+Topic Tests: This assesses learner's level of understanding of historical concepts and mastery of skills.
 It is imperative that questions cover all assessment objectives.
 Questions should be resource based and be drawn up in line with the specification grid as outlined in the syllabus statements.
-A test can be given after every topic or theme and this should be carried out by learners as individuals.
 Feedback should be given immediately after the marking in order to provide more help to learners.
-The end-of-term mock exam should be included as a test, too.
-At least three (3) tests should be given per term.
-At the end of the year, test marks should be rounded to thirty (30).
+At least two (2) topic tests should be given per term.
+At the end of the year, topic test marks should be rounded to thirty (30).